bplaat/neva-processor/README.md

 ## Ideas for the Neva II Processor
 I've also some ideas for the second Neva processor:

-- 16-bit address bus (for more memory access)
+- A better 16-bit or 24-bit address bus (for more memory access)
 - As much as possible compatible at assembler level (for portability)
 - More registers 4, 6 or 8 (for better performance)
 - More flags and jump / branch instructions like: jump if less signed (for more flexibility)